mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 save the token, and othr settings, in ```~/.boto```):

 {% highlight bash %}
+gcloud auth login
+gcloud projects list
+gcloud config set project rdai-tts

-gsutil config
+#? gsutil config
 {% endhighlight %}

-After going to the web authentication page to get the required code (which needs you to identify which Google account is linked to your cloud stuff), go to [the project link suggested](https://cloud.google.com/console#/project) to get the list of project ids, and select the one required.
+After going to the web authentication page to get the required code (which needs you to identify which Google account is linked to your cloud stuff), go to [the project link suggested](https://cloud.google.com/console#/project) to get the list of project ids, and select the one required (or use ```gcloud projects list```, as above).

 #### Look at the buckets available (for instance)